You have many options for European kitchen designs. But why would you settle on Scandinavian?

 Going all white might be boring to most people.
 Assuming you’re one of them, the Scandi kitchen allows for a little bit of colorful experimenting, albeit in a regulated manner.

 Do all colors work with this design?
 Not exactly.
 In most cases, summer colors provide the best balance.
-Stronger hues might work, but a little bit more constraint is necessary so that you don’t overdo things, as far as Scandinavian kitchen designs are concerned.
+Stronger hues might work, but a bit more constraint is necessary so that you don’t overdo things, as far as Scandinavian kitchen designs are concerned.

 2. Industrial Scandinavian

-By exposing these textures, this kitchen visually exposes the bones and structure of the rustic brick building it is built upon.
+This kitchen visually exposes the bones and structure of the rustic brick building upon which it is built by exposing these textures.
 To nail that industrial look, you can use open shelving for the upper layers, with the bottom cabinets featuring a highly minimalistic design.
-The open shelving exposes the old stone wall, framing it as a unique feature of the kitchen.
-This further amplifies the texture of the design.

 3. Take Full Advantage of Minimalism for Small Kitchens